 Chichester stop-off on epic 3,000-mile church music cycle ride

-He’ll be arriving in Chichester around 4:30pm on Tuesday, September 23, ahead of Choral Evensong at 5:30pm, and is looking forward to hearing Chichester Cathedral Choir and learning much more about the cathedral’s music-making.
+He arrived in Chichester in time for Choral Evensong and enjoyed hearing Chichester Cathedral Choir and learning much more about the cathedral’s music-making.

 For Jonathan, the fund-raising is vital.
 But he is delighted too to be getting absolutely to the heart of the trust’s work.